-6.2 Appendix B: Notes and questions for reviewers of Principal Investigator Projects14
+6.2 Appendix B: Notes and questions for reviewers in the Program for Arts-Based Research (PEEK)

 The FWF actively supports equal opportunities and equal treatment in all of its programs.
-The review of an application must not put applicants at a disadvantage for non-research-related reasons such as age, gender, etc. For example, instead of considering the applicant's actual age, the review process should focus on how the length of the individual's research career corresponds to their research achievements to date.
+The review of an application must not put applicants at a disadvantage for non-researchrelated reasons such as age, gender, etc. For example, instead of considering the applicant's actual age, the review process should focus on the how the length of the individual's research career corresponds to their arts-based research achievements to date.

-Our commitment to equal opportunities also means considering breaks or delays in applicants' research careers (e.g., due to parental leave; long-term or chronic illness; disability; caring responsibilities; etc.), which may have led to publication gaps, atypical career paths, or limited international research experience.
+Our commitment to equal opportunities also means considering breaks or delays in applicants' arts-based research careers (e.g., due to parental leave; long-term or chronic illness; disability; caregiving responsibilities; etc.), which may have resulted in gaps in a researcher's publication record, unorthodox career paths, or limited international research experience.
 Please also see our information for reviewers on unconscious bias in the decision-making process.

-Only the ten most important academic publications and the ten most important additional research achievements of the applicant are to be considered when evaluating the application.
-As a signatory to the Agreement on Reforming Research Assessment, the FWF also emphasizes that, in assessing research performance, reviewers should refrain from using metrics such as journal impact factors, Article Influence Scores, or the h-index.
+Only the ten most important artistic, scientific, scholarly, and/or arts-based publications and/or works and the ten most important additional artistic, scientific, scholarly, and/or arts-based research achievements of the applicant are to be considered when evaluating the application.
+As a signatory to the Agreement on Reforming Research Assessment, the FWF also emphasizes that, in assessing research performance, reviewers should refrain from using journal-based metrics such as journal impact factors, Article Influence Scores, or the h-index.

-Please review the current proposal15 based on the following six assessment criteria: 1) innovation and novelty, 2) quality of the proposed research, 3) approach and feasibility, 4) researchers' qualifications, 5) ethics, sex and gender, and 6) overall evaluation.
+Please review the current proposal based on the following six assessment criteria: 1) innovation and novelty, 2) quality of the proposed research, 3) approach and feasibility, 4) researchers' qualifications, 5) ethics, sex and gender aspects, and 6) overall evaluation.
 For each of these criteria except 5) we ask you for both written comments and a rating on a scale from "outstanding" to "poor."
 Please be aware, however, that the FWF's funding decision will be based primarily on reviewers' written assessments rather than the ratings assigned.